TonicAI/DSM_v_SMOTE_blog_post/README.md

-# How to Solve the Problem of Imbalanced Datasets: Meet Djinn by Tonic
+# How to Solve the Problem of Imbalanced Datasets: Meet Tonic Data Science Mode

 Tonic's latest offering is a data synthesizer tailored specifically for data scientist's needs.